-It is normally the wife who has the lowest (if any) pension provision, as the couple assume she will benefit from the husband’s pension when he retires.
-There is no automatic entitlement to a spouse’s pension but the court will look at all the facts and figures in each case.
+It is normally the wife who has the lowest (if any) pension provision, as the couple assumes she will benefit from the husband’s pension when he retires.
+There is no automatic entitlement to a spouse’s pension, but the court will look at all the facts and figures in each case.

-There are a number of different approaches to tackle pension assets depending on the circumstances of the couple concerned.
+There are a number of different approaches to tackle pensions in divorce settlements depending on the circumstances of the couple concerned.
 These are offsetting, earmarking and pension-sharing.

-The third option, and the one which is the preferred choice in the majority of cases these days, is pension sharing.
+This is the preferred choice in the majority of cases these days.

 Thanks to the Welfare Reform and Pensions Act 1999 (WRPA), this allows one party the opportunity to secure a percentage of their spouse’s pension rights and to put that percentage into their own name.

-This is preferable in many cases because a person can feel more in control of their own future rather than being dependent on an ex-spouse, they can decide when they retire and if the recipient dies before retirement, the pension investment can be paid to children or a new spouse.
+This is preferable in many cases because a person can feel more in control of their own future rather than being dependent on an ex-spouse.
+They can decide when they retire, and if the recipient dies before retirement, the pension benefits can be paid to children or a new spouse.

-It is important to note that when a pension is divided or shared, this does not mean that the recipient will receive a cash lump-sum.
-A pension or part of a pension that is ordered from one party to another still remains a pension and has to be invested in a pension plan.
+It is important to note that when a pension is divided or shared, this does not mean that the recipient will receive a cash lump sum.
+A pension or part of a pension that is ordered to be transferred from one party to another still remains a pension and has to be invested in a pension plan.

-Expert advice and guidance from experienced professionals is the only way to ensure you are not left rueing the financial split while getting over the emotional break-up.
+Expert advice and guidance from experienced professionals are the only way to ensure you are not left rueing the financial settlement whilst still getting over the emotional break-up.